 Here are 5 current trends in Apple app development, being aware of which will go a long way toward making sure that once it’s finished, your app will help your company stand out for years to come.

-2014 saw an unprecedented amount of high-profile hacks, with victims ranging from Sony Pictures to Jennifer Lawrence and Target shoppers.
+2014 saw unprecedented high-profile hacks, with victims ranging from Sony Pictures to Jennifer Lawrence and Target shoppers.
 That brought with it a public awareness of digital security, and many of your potential users won’t even open your app if they believe their data may be compromised in the future.

-That same data we mentioned above, though, can be invaluable in determining your users’ behavior when using your app, and adjusting your marketing strategy and message accordingly.
+That same data we mentioned above, though, can be invaluable in determining your users’ behavior when using your app and adjusting your marketing strategy and message accordingly.
 Thanks to the rise of big data, apps are beginning to open up analytics possibilities that were unthinkable just a couple of years ago.

 If you turned on the TV sometime in the first half of this year, you undoubtedly came across it: Apple’s foray into the wearables market, the Apple Watch.
-Released on April 24, the Apple Watch has since outsold its competitors with an incredible 88 percent market share among smart watches, a significant number for a device that experts predicted to fail miserably before its release.
+Released on April 24, the Apple Watch has since outsold its competitors with an incredible 88 percent market share among smartwatches, a significant number for a device that experts predicted to fail miserably before its release.

 In reality, the Internet of Things goes far beyond these singular items, as Gartner predicts 26 million devices to be connected to the web by 2020.
-For your app, that means a similar consideration to the Apple Watch, but on a much broader scale: would you want to design an app that might become outdated within a year, or begin with a larger-scale concept that may not reach its full potential immediately?
+For your app, that means a similar consideration to the Apple Watch, but on a much broader scale: would you want to design an app that might become outdated within a year or begin with a larger-scale concept that may not reach its full potential immediately?
 The question is worth asking.

 Maybe, the experts who predicted the Apple Watch to fail should have paid closer attention to the company’s most recent success story: the iBeacon.
 Long regarded as a luxury feature, its use is beginning to grow among businesses who want to reach their customers depending on their specific location.